History of the Perthshire Patons

 At around the age of 5, Colin's mother and father separated, with his mother leaving the house at Whitewell Crescent.
 After a short time, his father swapped the house he was living in at Whitewell Crescent with that of a Mrs Lorrimer, their housekeeper, who lived just off the Sandy Row, and with whom he had developed a relationship.
 At one point Colin remembers his dad having a full blown row with Mrs Lorrimer, and that he and his sister Sheila ran to fetch a policeman to stop the row.
 Shortly after, their mother returned and took Sheila away with her back to Scotland, where she had a job at the Gleneagles Hotel in Auchterarder, whilst Colin, Robert and Charlie remained with their father in Belfast.
 Colin remembers that his mother came in to say good night, told him that his mummy would always love him, and then never saw her or his sister again for another two years.

-After two years, his mum returned with Sheila to Northern Ireland, and picked up her three sons from her husband Charlie.
+A couple of years later, his mum returned with Sheila to Northern Ireland, and picked up her three sons from her husband Charlie.
 She then moved with all of her children to Carrickfergus, nine miles from Belfast on the northern shore of Belfast Lough, where she initially took up residence in a cottage called The Drift, in the town's suburb of Eden, a place of which Colin has many fond memories.

 Whilst living in Eden, Colin remembers often trawling the beach to look for driftwood for the fire with his brothers, Robert and Charlie (better known as "Chuck"), and sister Sheila.
 The four of them would also go looking for chicken eggs laid by wandering wild chickens in a nearby field, which they would take back to the house and fry up for a sandwich.
 He also remembers that as a child, one of his favourite books was "Mr. Punch in Scotland" and remembers that one of his mother's books was "The Story of John G. Paton", a missionary in Africa.
 Whilst living in Eden, Colin, like his siblings, all attended Eden Primary School.